CristianICS/ML-burnt-vegetation/README.md

 ## Landsat images

+Landsat images were processed to create a harmonized series between the Landsat and Sentinel-2 constellations.

+> [!NOTE]
+> They have not been included in this repository due to space constraints.

-Landsat images are stored in a folder for each tile, and the classes inside `utils_tile.py` help manage them.
-They were produced using the methods described in:
+A whole utils module was created in the shared code to handle them ([tile.py](Python/utils/tile.py)).
+These images were produced using the methods described in:

 ```bibtex
 @article{alvesImpactImageAcquisition2022,